The year was 1973. Helen Reddy’s I Am Woman, was at the top of the charts. The ‘Women’s Movement’ was in full swing. Change was in the wind.

 In Boston, a group of female office workers started talking about how they were treated at work.
 They talked about how men made more money than they did for the same job.
 They talked about how their male co-workers could get away with making passes at them, and worse.
 And they talked about how when their kids got sick they couldn’t get time off without endangering their jobs.

 These women decided enough was enough.
 They felt feisty, empowered and fed up.
 They decided to fight for fair pay and equal treatment.
-They started 9to5 and inspired the hit move and song.
+They started 9to5 and inspired the hit movie and song.

 Today 9to5 is one of the largest, most respected national membership organizations of working women in the U.S., dedicated to putting working women’s issues on the public agenda.